-Concrete stamping is the process of imprinting patterns on a new concrete slab or an overlay that resemble stone, brick, and other traditional paving materials.
+Concrete stamping and concrete overlay is the process of imprinting patterns on a new concrete slab or an overlay that resemble stone, brick, and other traditional paving materials.
 More and more property owners, both residential and commercial, are opting for stamped concrete because of the many benefits it provides.
 This is a cost-effective method because it acquires the expensive look at a more affordable cost.
 Stamped concrete patios, pool decks, and driveways are also easier to clean and maintain than the material they are imitating.
-Here are some of the top stamped concrete patterns available today:
+Here are some of the top stamped concrete and concrete overlay patterns available today:

 Natural Rock Garden Stone